 Ploys to manipulate, to influence at all costs.

 But what’s the cost?
 A disgruntled, resentful buyer.
-A client or patient who won’t use your services again or is resentful.
+A client or patient who won’t use your services again and becomes distrusting.
 The loss of collaboratively thinking together that can discover an outcome that’s win/win for both and potentially even more effective over time than the influencer’s suggestions.

 Regardless of the outcome, win/lose just doesn’t exist.
 It’s either win/win or lose/lose.
 If everyone doesn’t win, everyone loses.
 By using force instead of real power to enable the Other to discover her own route to excellence, you’re disrespecting them.